Skip to main content

 Action Window

-Proposals due April 17, 2026.
-If you do not have a complete team and proposal in progress, this window is closed.
+In evaluation.
+Proposals submitted April 3, 2026.
+IDIQ award targeted August 2026; orals October 2026; Regional TOPR awards January 2027.
 Post-award: VBP model design task orders are where the long-game positioning happens.
 Watch for early task order releases — the organizations that propose the next payment models shape the contract's economics across the performance period.

-Sources: VA FY2027 Budget in Brief, April 3, 2026 (Verified); CFO Topping testimony, House VA Committee January 2026 (Verified); IDIQ ceiling: GovConWire solicitation analysis (Corroborated — statutory ceiling, not projected spend); Corporate experience structure: solicitation 36C10G26R0003 pre-proposal conference materials (Verified).
+Sources: VA FY2027 Budget in Brief, April 3, 2026 (Verified); CFO Topping testimony, House VA Committee January 2026 (Verified); IDIQ ceiling: GovConWire solicitation analysis (Corroborated — statutory ceiling, not projected spend); Corporate experience structure: solicitation 36C10G26R0003 pre-proposal conference materials (Verified); Timeline: Paradigm Seniors VA RFP Resource Center (Corroborated).

 02